Economic history of Africa: Atlantic slave trade

-Clearly, the slave trade enriched the segments of African society that traded in slaves.
-However, the modern historiography of slavery has swung between two poles on the question of its demographic and economic effects on Africa as a whole.
+The modern historiography of slavery has swung between two poles on the question of its demographic and economic effects on Africa as a whole.
 Early historical accounts of the Atlantic slave trade were largely written for a popular audience by abolitionists and former slaves like Olaudah Equiano who emphasized its profoundly negative effects on African peoples.
 As the 19th century progressed, accounts of the negative impact of slavery were increasingly used to argue for European colonization of the continent.
 Conversely, there were those, like the British explorer and geographer William Winwood Reade, who drew on the accounts of slave traders to argue that the effects of slavery were positive.

 By the early 20th century, the view of slavery as a negative influence on Africa prevailed among professional academic historians in Europe and the United States.
 During the decolonization period following World War II, an influential group of scholars, led by J.D.
 Fage, argued that the negative effects of slavery had been exaggerated, and that the export of slaves had been offset by population growth.
 Walter Rodney, a specialist on the Upper Guinea Coast, countered that European demand for slaves had vastly increased the economic importance of the slave trade in West Africa, with catastrophic effects.
 Rodney, who was active in Pan-African independence movements, accused Fage of whitewashing the role of Europeans in Africa; Fage responded by accusing Rodney of nationalist romanticism.